dhimmel/myelinet/README.md

 # Unsupervised prediction of candidate compounds for remyelination

+Multiple sclerosis destroys the myelin coating neurons leading to disability.
+Here, we aim to find small molecules compounds that will promote remyelination.
+We base our search on our drug repurposing hetnet -- a network with multiple node and relationship types -- which provides a comprehensive framework for data integration.
+The hetnet is stored in a graph database called neo4j, which we use to compute network features.

 ## Queries for visualization

 These queries should be run in the neo4j browser.
 They were chosen to produce